 I will admit, the ride itself was very, very smooth and it’s very hard to believe such a massive object and go up and down the wires so smoothly, but it did.

 By the way, for all the locations and nearby areas, here is a map:

-4) Take the trail atop the summit to enjoy the view.
+4) Take the trail atop Cannon Mountain’s summit and enjoy the view:

 There’s definitely some stuff you NEED to see when you reach the summit.
 Fortunately, there is a 1,500 foot trail that goes around and atop the summit to help you get the best sights.
 Do note that there are NO railings at the top, so you will NEED to be very careful.

 My friend and I stood at the edge several times, while it was raining and I am telling you, this was a horrible idea and I recommend you are extremely cautious if you are up there: